benjaminfichet/ReturnCode/README.md

 # ReturnCode
 **ReturnCode** is a very basic yet powerful Maxscript *class*/*struct*/*object* return-able *object*.
-The main benefit of using it is that it helps define a very simple pattern to get the best of *Maxscript's implicit returns* while still bringing up lot of data from deep function calls without sacrifying performances.
+The main benefit of using it is that it helps define a very simple pattern to get the best of *Maxscript's implicit returns* while being able to return data from deep function calls.

-Please have a look at [this document on return operations in maxscript](https://www.google.com).
 The code is about 30 lines /whitespaces included/, pretty simple.

 Directly taken from another library (commented):